Train The Trainers

 With the view of expanding an international Anthroposophic Psychotherapy community world-wide, the ‘Train The Trainers’ (TtT) aims to prepare teachers of psychotherapy to form new post-graduate courses in Anthroposophic Psychotherapy.

-Presently, the central theme of this conference has been Research in Anthroposophic Psychotherapy and International Community Building.
-The 1st module was held in 2021 and the next modules would be conducted in June 2023 and 2025.
+Presently, the central theme of this conference has been Anthroposophic psychotherapy and mystery healing as a counterbalance to inimical polarization.
+The 1st module was held in 2021 and the 2nd in 2023.
+The next module will be held from June 22nd to 27th,2025.

 The first module of the Research segment in 2021, was held online and in person simultaneously (hybrid format), with the participation of more than 80 people.
-This Research segment aims to develop an attitude of research within the psychotherapeutic community; deepening scientific enquiry and encourages the publishing of research articles in addition to training teachers.
+This Research segment aims to develop an attitude of research within the psychotherapeutic community; deepening scientific enquiry and encourages the publishing of research articles in addition to training teachers and community building.
 Practical exercises by Ad Dekkers is also a highlight of the conference.

 Anthroposophic Psychotherapy is located within the School of Spiritual Science of the Medical Section of the Anthroposophical Society.
 Consequently, anthroposophic psychotherapists need to be able to work alongside other disciplines within the Medical Section; in particular with anthroposophic doctors.
 Owing to this, in tune with Anthroposophic Medicine, IFAPA proposes to base Anthroposophic Psychotherapy in contemporary academic and professional knowledge.